hack-gpon/hack-gpon.github.io/_ont_xgs/ont-hisense-ltf7267-bha+.md

 Reboot ONT to apply the change

 # Known Bugs
-- `ALCL` OLT mode use some static configuration on MIBs, so if your OLT has strict configuration, it might not work
+- `ALCL` OLT mode uses some static configurations on MIBs, so if your OLT has strict configuration checks it might not work properly
 - During initial tests the only currently working mode of the stick is `PPTP EthUni`
 - Stick can be configured also emulate `VEIP` mode(adding it to the scfg.txt file), but current firmware doesn't link correctly the XGBE interface, so no traffic is passing between LAN and PON interfaces